dongchanlim/Capstone_Coca_Cola/README.md

 ---

 ## Introduction
-In the food &beverage industry, the operational efficiency is key to keep competitive position in the market.
+In the food & beverage industry, the operational efficiency is key to keep competitive position in the market.

 For Swire Coca-Cola, one of the world’s largest beaverage corportate, machine downtime isn’t just a technical challenge, which causes a $60 million annual loss.
 To tackle this, our capstone project focused on improving the company’s maintenance operations with predictive analytics.